chris-rutkowski/commingle_money/README.md

 # Commingle Money

 A Flutter package for working with monetary values, open sourced from the [Commingle](https://commingle.app) app.
-It includes global currency definitions, widgets for displaying amounts, and input controllers for smooth, user-friendly editing.
+It includes global currency definitions, widgets for displaying amounts, input controllers for smooth, user-friendly editing and other monetary utilities.

 ## Money Label